spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ### Lab Instructions for 1 and 2

 The first goal of this lab was to connect router 1 and router 2 by their Gigabitethernet0/0 interfaces.
-Essentality, routers are devices that connects different networks together and helps direct data where it needs to go.
+Essentality, routers are devices that connects different networks and forwards data between them based on IP addresses.
 They are considered the gateway of the network.

 ![image](https://github.com/user-attachments/assets/7928c638-7f77-40ef-ba73-649b083aebfd)